Tauroctony: Traditional Cumontian view

 CIMRM 966(v.I): Tauroctony bas-relief from the Sarrebourg mithraeum (Pons Saravi, Gallia Belgica).
 Now at the Cour d'Or Museum, Metz, France.

 Within the framework of the Cumontian supposition that the Mithraic mysteries was the "Roman form of Mazdaism", the traditional view held that the tauroctony represented Zoroastrianism's cosmological myth of the killing of a primordial bovine.
 The myth is recounted in the Bundahishn, a 9th-century AD Zoroastrian text.

-In the myth, the evil spirit Ahriman (not Mithras) slays the primordial creature Gavaevodata which is represented as a bovine.
+In the myth, the evil spirit Ahriman, not Mithras, slays the primordial creature Gavaevodata which is represented as a bovine.
 Into this tale, Cumont interpolated the unwilling hand of Avestan Mithra on command of the Sun, speculating that there must have once existed a tale in which Mithra takes the role that the texts assign to Ahriman.
 This Cumontian characterization of Iranian Mithra has long been discarded as "not merely unsupported by Iranian texts" but is "actually in serious conflict with known Iranian theology", given Mithra's role in Iranian scripture as a "guardian of livestock", and whose stock epithet is "protector of pastures".
 Simply put: unlike Roman Mithras, Iranian Mithra does not do any bull-killing.

-Parthian relief of a bird on back of a bull, Zahhak Castle, East Azerbaijan, Iran.
+A Parthian relief of a bird on back of a bull, Zahhak Castle, East Azerbaijan, Iran.
 Similar relief is found on a Parthian belt bucket.

 Recently, the iconographic reliefs of a bird and a bull, which are found in Iran, have been compared to the tauroctony by Iranian scholars.

 Modern astrological interpretations

 CIMRM 1935: Tauroctonous Mithras from the Maros Porto mithraeum (Mureș port, Romania).
 Now at Brukenthal National Museum.

 In the wake of the 1970s dismantling of the Cumontian transfer scenario, Cumont's trivialization of the astronomical/astrological aspects of the Mysteries as "intellectual diversions designed to amuse the neophytes" has yielded to the general recognition that the astronomical/astrological aspects were part of the fundamental premises of the cult.
 This recognition is not new; "[s]ince the time of Celsus (around 178), author of Alēthēs Logos, it has been known [via Origen's Contra Celsum] that the Mithraic mysteries relate to fixed stars and planets."

 In the post-Cumontian period, this recognition was first revived by Stanley Insler (second congress, 1975), who pointed out that the tauroctony could be interpreted solely in terms of the Greco-Roman understanding of astronomical phenomena.
 Likewise, Richard L. Gordon (1976) cautioned against overlooking the importance of the cult's astronomical symbolism.

 Four contemporaneous articles (1976–1977) by Roger Beck stressed the role of astronomy/astrology in the context of Greco-Roman religious thought.
 Beck thought it ironic that Cumont, "who was himself one of the most eminent scholars of ancient astrology, should have been unaware of this implication.
 [Cumont's] preoccupation with "les traditiones iraniennes" had blinkered him."

-Accordingly, since the 1970s, the zodiacal symbolism in the scene has provoked much speculation that the cult relief represents some sort of "star-map" code that poses a riddle of Mithras' identity.
+Since the 1970s, the zodiacal symbolism in the scene has provoked much speculation that the cult relief represents some sort of "star-map" code that poses a riddle of Mithras' identity.
 Beck (2006) summarizes them as follows: